ryanstef448/NBA_AGE_PROJECT/README.md

 # NBA_AGE_PROJECT
 This project will use a csv file of NBA player stats to show a distribution of player ages.
 # Extract and perform Exploratory Data Analysis on NBA Player data.
-Perform univariate analysis of Player age distribution.
 ## Steps Followed in this project

 - Download CSV file of NBA player data from Kaggle.